ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-intune-applications-ios.md

 ## Intune applications

-The following Microsoft Endpont Manager - Intune (Intune) applications can be found in the Azure Portal at `Intune > Apps > All apps`
+The following Microsoft Endpont Manager - Intune (Intune) applications can be found in the Azure Portal at `Microsoft Endpoint Manager > Apps > All apps`

 ### Adobe Acrobat Reader for PDF